Ijeoma-ukwe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets the permission to the file hello as follows chmod 753 hello script that sets the mode of the file hello to this:
+script that sets the permission to the file hello as follows chmod 753 hello script that sets the mode of the file hello to this: script that sets the mode of the file hello the same as olleh’s mode.